Code360In/katacoda-scenarios-32/redis-replication/step4.md

 Observe the log from the Redis sentinel server.

-Check the replication status of `redis2` and `redis3` servers to see if any of them is promoted to master.
+Check the replication status of `redis2` and `redis3` servers to check if any of them is promoted to master.

 `docker exec -it redis2 redis-cli info replication`{{execute T2}}